 Earth Day® Canada

 Staples Canada is a proud national sponsor of Earth Day Canada's EcoKids program.
-EcoKids is a free, environmental education program that offers curriculum-linked materials and activities for Canadian elementary schools to engage in environmental action.
-There are also resources available for teachers as well to take advantage of, such as lesson plans, class lists, challenges and more. » Learn more
+EcoKids is a free, environmental education program that offers curriculum-linked materials and activities to help engage Canadian elementary school children in environmental action.
+There are also resources available for teachers, such as lesson plans, class lists, challenges and more. » Learn more

 EARTH DAY® and the Leaf and Swirl DesignTM are trade-marks of Earth Day Canada (1991) Inc., used with the permission of Earth Day Canada (1991) Inc.

-Our investments in energy conservation and renewable energy reflect our commitment to reducing the impacts of our energy use on the environment, particularly related to climate change.
+An investment in energy conservation and renewable energy reflects Staples Canada's commitment to reducing the impact of the company's energy use on the environment, particularly as it relates to climate change.

-We actively work to conserve energy across our business.
-These initiatives have clear environmental benefits, reduce our overall energy costs, and diversify our energy sources to mitigate the impacts of increases in fuel prices.
+Staples works actively to conserve energy across the business.
+The following initiatives have clear environmental benefits, reduce overall energy costs, and diversify the company's energy sources to mitigate the impacts of increases in fuel prices.

 Staples Canada Facilities-Energy

-A Little Light Can Go Along Way.
-The 'Lights-Out' program will significantly save energy by reducing the heat load in the building making it easier for the heating, ventilating and air conditioning (HVAC) systems to keep the building cool.
+A little light goes a long way.
+The Lights-Out program significantly saves energy by reducing the heat load, making it easier for the heating, ventilation and air conditioning (HVAC) systems to keep buildings cool.

-Since 2007 Staples has reduced light levels during the summer months of June and July in several locations across Canada.
-Over the past 3 years we have reduced our energy consumption by over 1.3 million KW that is enough to power over 90 Canadian Homes for one year.
+Since 2007, Staples has reduced light levels during the summer months of June and July in several locations across Canada.

-Since August 1, 2008, Staples Canada has requested that all orders placed for delivery are greater than or equal to $50.The goal is to reduce the unfavourable environmental impact of small orders.
-In order to discourage small orders, Staples Canada is charging a $5 processing fee for orders under $50, half of which is donated to Tree Canada.
-Tree Canada is a charitable organization that plants and care for trees in cities and rural areas across the country.
-Tree Canada will plant a tree for every small order placed.
+Since August 1, 2008, Staples' free delivery policy has been limited to orders of $50 or more, a decision that has helped reduce the environmental impact of small-order deliveries.
+To further discourage small order deliveries, Staples charges a $5 processing fee for orders under $50, half of which is donated to Tree Canada, which plants a tree for every small order placed.
+Tree Canada is a charitable organization that plants and cares for trees in cities and rural areas across the country.

-Staples U.S. encourages the expansion of renewable energy through the purchase of renewable energy certificates and the installation of on-site renewable energy technologies.
+Staples Inc. continues to reduce energy consumption through conservation and the use of energy efficient technologies.
+Staples Inc. encourages the expansion of renewable energy through the purchase of renewable energy certificates and the installation of onsite renewable energy technologies.